gabotechs/dep-tree/README.md

 ### Render

-Choose the file that will act as the root of the dependency tree and run (for example `src/index.js`):
+Choose the file that will act as the root of the dependency (for example `src/index.js`) tree and run:

 ```shell
 dep-tree render my-file.js